My kids will be nine and eleven this summer – this is an oldie.

-I wrote this blog for The International Bipolar Foundation last year.
+I wrote this blog for The International Bipolar Foundation in 2014.
 It explains how I first told my children about my bipolar disorder.

 Trying to explain Bipolar Disorder to a three year old and a five year old was one of the hardest things I have ever done.
 How was I going to put this into words that they could understand?
 Telling them that I was in the hospital because I was tired was more confusing to them.
 Every single day they saw me taking my medication, and every single day they asked what it was.
 I finally decided to sit down with them and try to get them to understand.
 I was just going to wing this one, I couldn’t come up with anything that I thought was age appropriate.

 Sitting at the table looking into two sets of the most beautiful blue eyes gave me courage.
 “You know how when you get the cold or a flu it makes you feel sick and sometimes throw up?
 Well Mommy has a sick part like that too, but it’s in my brain.”